 But also you can expect me to participate in pre-production meetings, understand the brief, create images or stop motion graphics in close harmony with the team, you can lean on my personal style or I can follow the set style guide, in the studio or on location.
 As a one man band, but preferably with an orchestra of specialists.
-You can expect me to have my own high end gear, but I’m just as happy on other peoples’ professional systems.
+You can expect me to have my own high end gear (all souped up due to my lens fetish), but I’m just as happy on other peoples’ professional systems.

 I love working with digi- and light-professionals; Teaming up increases quality, or increases efficiency.
 Or both.
 Always.
 I have some really great people in my network, but I’m always over the moon to collaborate with new people.

 I can easily retouch the work I’ve made too, I even love to do this.
 And tagging my stakeholders along in the journey of selection- and retouching is a little specialty of mine.
 In anything I do, I stand for nothing but amazing results.
 As if my life depends on it.
 If not, I will eat my shoe.

 … so maybe with, or maybe without an art director – looking at why to shoot, what to shoot, how to shoot, where to shoot, with whom to shoot; creating concepts from scratch feels like home coming for me.
 Concepts can be USP-driven, people or product centered, brand-charging, an out of home campaign or digging out the visual story from the words.